 The Australian heritage of swimming

 Over time, the conditions of swim contests became naturally better.
 Indoor swimming pools were introduced in the Olympic games of London, in 1908, leading to a more sophisticated approach.
 The Australian participation in the global event began in 1900, in the second Olympic tournament that took place in Paris.
 The result was quite satisfactory: Two gold medals were won by Frederick Lane, the sole representative of the country.
 This was the beginning of an astonishingly successful period that continues until our days.
 Throughout history, Australiahas won 58 swimming gold medals at the Olympic Games.
 This record marks the country second in the whole world, behind only the USA who have won 217.
 It's, therefore, no surprise that swimming is justifiably the national sport of the country.
-Neither it is strange that so many world-class swimmers have emerged through time.
+Neither, strangely, so many world-class swimmers have emerged through time.

 Famous Australian swimmers